partiql/partiql-lang-kotlin/docs/documentation/Window Functions.md

 Arguments:
 * expr:
-  * The expression to be evaluated based on specific offset. `expr` can be an expression of any type (literal, attribute name, path expression, or subquery) but another window function expression.
+  * The expression to be evaluated based on specific offset. `expr` can be an expression of any type but another window function expression.
+  * For example, `expr` can be in form of literal, attribute name, path expression, or subquery, but `LAG(LAG(...)
+OVER ... ) OVER ...)` is not allowed.
 * offset:
   * The number of “rows” back from the current binding tuple from which the `expr` should be evaluated upon.
 If `offset` is not specified, the default value is 1. `offset` can be an expression of any type but window function.
 If `offset` is not a constant value, it should be evaluated upon the current binding tuple instead of the offset binding tuple. `offset` should be evaluated to a non-negative integer.
 * default: